Skip to Content

 Common Types of Rocks You Can Find in Nebraska

-The geodes that you can find in Nebraska are typically lined with blue Celestine or quartz.
-For the most part, you can find geodes in the eastern parts of the state.
+The geodes in Nebraska are typically lined with blue Celestine or quartz.
+You can find geodes in most of the eastern parts of the state.

-Geodes are abundant in Nebraska in the Blue River area, Wymore, upon its eastern bank, and the quarries situated around Holmesville Town.
+Geodes are abundant in Nebraska in the Blue River area, Wymore, on its eastern bank, and the quarries around Holmesville Town.

-Agates in Nebraska are of various types, high quality, and can be found throughout the state.
+Agates in Nebraska are of various types are of high quality, and can be found throughout the state.
 The most sought-after are probably the Fairburn agates.

 What Minerals Are Found in Nebraska?